-Kirsten Wissink graduated with Honors from the University of Nebraska-Lincoln in May 2012, where she studied violin performance.
+Kirsten Wissink graduated with Honors from the University of Nebraska-Lincoln in May of 2012, where she studied Violin Performance.
 Her violin teachers and mentors have included Dana Meyer, Ronda Cole, Rebecca Fischer, David Neely, and Lisa Watkins, and she has also studied chamber music with the Chiara String Quartet.
 She has been in numerous recitals and university productions as a soloist and chamber musician, including the Bach B-Minor Mass with the Chiara String Quartet in 2011.
-Some of the highlights of her performing career are playing in the orchestra with the Annie Moses Band at Carnegie Hall in January 2012, performing at the Grand Ole Opry House as a member of the Fine Arts Summer Academy Orchestra every summer between 2013 and 2017, and backing the Annie Moses Band for a PBS special in summer 2015, a project entitled The Art of the Love Song.
-She has shared the stage with a range of nationally and internationally known performing artists, including Joshua Bell, Philippe Quint, Michael Bublé, Trans-Siberian Orchestra, Michael W. Smith, Amy Grant, Ron Block, Todd Smith, Jaci Velasquez, and Josh Turner.
-In 2018, she played in the orchestra pit for the musical premier of Merry Christmas Uncle Scrooge!, a show narrated by legendary actor John Rhys-Davies.
+Some of the highlights of her performing career are playing in the orchestra with the Annie Moses Band at Carnegie Hall in January of 2012, performing at the Grand Ole Opry House as a member of the Fine Arts Summer Academy Orchestra every summer between 2013 and 2017, and backing the Annie Moses Band for a PBS special in the summer of 2015, a project entitled The Art of the Love Song.
+She has shared the stage with a range of nationally and internationally-known performing artists, including: Joshua Bell, Philippe Quint, Pinchas Zukerman, Adrian Anantawan, Michael Bublé, Trans-Siberian Orchestra, Michael W. Smith, Amy Grant, Ron Block, Todd Smith, Jaci Velasquez, and Josh Turner.
+In 2018, she played in the orchestra pit for the musical premier of Merry Christmas Uncle Scrooge!, a show narrated by legendary actor, John Rhys-Davies.
 She currently performs in the Lincoln Symphony Orchestra.